Signed in as:

-Thank you for expressing an interest in the NCPACA Scholarship for Accounting Students.
-These Scholarships are awarded by the NCPACA and funded by the AICPA through the AICPA Foundation.
+Thank you for expressing an interest in the NCPACA Scholarships for Accounting Students.
+These scholarships are awarded by the NCPACA and funded by AICPA through the AICPA Foundation.

 To be eligible for an undergraduate scholarship, you must be:

 To be eligible for a graduate scholarship, you must be:

 Using the format on Page 6 for Personal Essay, the personal statement must be typed and should not exceed 500 words.

 Tel #: (312) 876-1900 Fax # (312) 876-1911

 e-mail address : firstname.lastname@example.org

 The NCPACA Scholarship will be awarded on July 6, 2019 (Saturday) for the 2019-2020 academic years during the 33rd NCPACA Annual Convention.

 Awards are made for the academic year following application, and will be sent directly to the school for credit to the account of the student recipient.

 The NCPACA Selection Committee is intent on granting these scholarship awards to candidates who demonstrate a resolute attempt to join the accounting profession in the truest sense of the word.
 Your writing this essay is your chance to set yourself apart from other candidates in that your written statement would reflect your unique personal character and your ability to articulate your ambition in your own words.
 To help you understand the essence of the essay topics, we have prepared this brief guide.